fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 This then to some degree helps explain why shuffling a deck of cards will almost never result in putting the cards back in the right order.
 The shuffled deck of cards has more entropy than one in order.

 It should be noted that the model of entropy as being representative of disorder is now considered to be not entirely accurate.
-However to me, it remains a useful analogy for explain the basic idea.
+However to me, it remains a useful analogy for explaining the basic idea.

 #### Entropy Is Non-decreasing
 The important point that I want to make, is that in a closed system, entropy must always stay the same or increase.